ucsb-seclab/harden-HBFA/CryptoPkg/Readme-OpenSSL3.0.md

 ### 3.Disable algorithm auto init
 Add -DOPENSSL_NO_AUTOALGINIT will disable OpenSsl from adding all digests and ciphers at initialization time.
-Can reduce the size by ~20KB.
+Can reduce the size by 27KB.
 #### Risk:
 OPENSSL_NO_AUTOALGINIT Will break PKCS7, Authenticode and Ts due to OpenSsl bug:
 https://github.com/openssl/openssl/issues/20221
-Currently only available when compiling PEI.

 ### 4.Cut Name/NID mapping
 There are some unreasonably huge arrays(~110KB) in the obj_dat.h and obj_xref.h, like: